davidcereal/dberger1989.github.io/_posts/07-05-2016-Bayesian-AB-Testing.markdown

 If we simply take Hufflepuff’s rate, we get `135/300=.45`.
 But this ignores our previous experience in conversion rates, where our rate was `1100/3200=.34`.
 It’s entirely possible that the .45 is the true rate of the new version, but, it’s also possible that luck was involved.
 How can we predict what the new true rate will be while also taking into consideration the prior norm?

-Adding our prior experience/expectations is equivalent to using the Bayesian prior mentioned in our [P-Vales/Bayes article](https://dberger1989.github.io/p-values-and-bayes/).
+Adding our prior experience/expectations is equivalent to using the Bayesian Prior mentioned in our [P-Vales/Bayes article](https://dberger1989.github.io/p-values-and-bayes/).
 To do this, we combine our prior rate of conversion to the current Hufflepuff rate by adding the prior alpha and betas together with the new ones in the beta distribution:

 ```python
 prior_alpha = 1100